f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 .1.3.6.1.4.1.12276.1.2.1.1.3.1. **4** ......

-As an example for cpu0 to poll for the various time intervals:
+As an example, for cpu0 to poll for the various time intervals:

 .1.3.6.1.4.1.12276.1.2.1.1.3.1. **3** .8.112.108.97.116.102.111.114.109.0  = cpu0 **CoreCurrent**